taming-the-state-in-react/taming-the-state-in-react/manuscript/redux/redux.md

 ## Redux from Scratch

-- read up several articles
+- read up several articles that already made this

 ## Basics in Redux